carldgosselin/build-a-stock-price-indicator/020 - Capstone Project - Report.md

 - Close (price of the stock at close) <br>
 - Volume (the trading volume of the stock for the day) <br>
 - Adj Close (the adjusted close price) <br>
-note: the adjusted close price will be different from the "Close" price when a company chooses to split the stock, give dividends, etc...
+note: the adjusted close price will be different from the "Close" price when a company chooses to split the stock, give dividends, etc... <br>

-Other comments about the data:
+Other comments about the data: <br>
+- By default, the csv files are indexed by a number starting from "0".
+The code will need to explicitly identify the "Date" column as the index column. <br>
 - The data in the csv files begin with the latest trade day.
 Visualizing this data untouched, the graph will show a downward trend for stocks with increasing prices.
-The data will need to be re-organized to show a proper linear progression through time.
+The data will need to be re-organized to show a proper linear progression through time. <br>
-- It is possible that some of the stocks did not trade on a certain day.  "empty" trade dates will need to be addressed for appropriate visual displays.
+- It is possible that some of the stocks did not trade on a certain day.
+Stock with no trades on a specific day will need a "nan" (or similar) inserted into the empty cell. <br>
--
+- CSV files will need to be joined to combine data for comparison.
+In other words, csv files will need to be joined. <br>
+- When joining csv files for different stocks, column names will need to be modified to prevent duplication of column titles.
+To avoid processing errors, columns will be renamed to the stock ticker.
+E.g. "Adj Close" -> "GOOG".
+Updating column names will avoid overlapping of column names during csv/table joins. <br>
+- To prevent duplicating code, a utility function will need to be built to process all csv stock files in an efficient manner.

 ### Exploratory Visualization